logzio/documentation/docs/user-guide/app360/service-list.md

 Logz.io's Anomaly Detector helps you engage a predictive approach towards your data.
 It monitors your service latency and error ratio to detect any abnormal patterns or data points that deviate from the expected behavior, helping to detect and address issues, improve security, and ensure system reliability.

-To get started with the Anomaly Detector, you'll need to setup the anomaly you want to track.
+To get started with the Anomaly Detector, you'll need to set up the anomaly you want to track.

 In List view, select the service you wish to monitor, click the three dots, then choose **Edit Anomaly Detector**.
 In Map view, click on the operation you want to monitor and select Edit Anomaly Detector.